proglang/jgs/GradualConstraints/README.md

 JGS-check now runs under Java-7 which fixes the problem; thus programs using `java.lang.String` should now work.
 Also, the examples in `JGSTestclasses/ExamplesFromPaper` now use `java.lang.String`.

+Due to (conceptual) limitations of JGScheck the examples use the static helper method `de.unifreiburg.cs.proglang.jgs.support.StringUtil.append` to concatentate strings.
+(A very brief explanation: The fact that JGScheck handles fields flow insensitively prevents the use of the standard `java.lang.StringBuilder` pattern for static code.
+The `+` operator expands to such a pattern.)

 ### Parsing of Constraint Syntax